-- Puffins are part of the bird genus Fratercula which belong to the auk family.
+- Puffins are part of the bird genus Fratercula which belongs to the auk family.

 - Their favourite food is sand eels, herring and capelin.
-The capelin is a sprat-like North Atlantic fish.
+Capelin are a sprat-like North Atlantic fish.

 - Adult puffins eat in excess of forty fish every day.

-- The birds often fly two hours to get to their hunting grounds.
+- The birds often fly for two hours to get to their hunting grounds.

 - The name ‘puffin’ is an old-English word originally used to describe the unrelated Manx shearwater.